 In today’s world, health care is one of the most important areas of human development.
 Medical breakthroughs are instrumental in making us live healthy and live longer than our ancestors.
 In order to continue this positive trend we need a future generation who will be able to compete globally to make our health care world class through research and innovation.
 Although we have made enormous progress in the field of medicine, our complete understanding of the biology of many diseases still remains enigmatic.
 Integration of classical chemistry

 and cell biology has given us a unique opportunity to develop drugs that can target specific molecule(s) in our cells to prevent devastating diseases.
-It is extremely important for the young students who harbor ambitions to join the medical profession, to understand basic biology as well as the current cutting edge technology of modern medical science.
-I have obtained a world class education from a famous Indian Universities with a major in BOTANY.
-I obtained University Second Rank with High Honors in my undergraduate and master’s.
+It is extremely important for the young students who harbor ambitions to join the medical profession or pursue careers in basic or clinical research, to understand basic biology as well as the current cutting edge technology of modern medical science.
+I have obtained a world-class education from a famous Indian Universities with a major in Botany.
+I obtained University Second Rank with High Honors in my undergraduate and master’s programs.
 My graduate thesis was on studying naturally occurring growth regulators from specific plants.
-My post doctoral research was focused on a very specific field of biology where I studied mechanisms of extracellular signals transmission into the cells to control development and disease.
+My post-doctoral research was focused on a very specific field of biology where I studied mechanisms of extracellular signal transmission into the cells to control development and disease.
 Extracellular signals are captured by the cell surface receptors and transmitted inside the cells to activate or inactivate intracellular signaling pathways is critical for maintaining healthy cellular activities.
 Impairment of one or more of these cellular functions